WindMillCode/Paste-Text-From-Image/README.md

 ## Caveat
 if the result is bad you must zoom into the image to get better results.
-For large texts breaker into smaller copies
+For large texts break into smaller sections for better results

 ## Roadmap
 - [ ] investigate image optimization solutions for better overall results